7thLucas/full-app-6a386-12564-4794/_doc/product-overview.md

 A **social network platform** — a web-based application where users can connect, share content, follow each other, and engage through feeds, profiles, and community interactions.

 ## Status
-Discovery complete — all core product details confirmed.
-Ready for initial build.
+**MVP live.** Initial build complete — home feed, profile strip, auth, core social loop, and engagement features are deployed and running.

 ---